 Not-for-profit organizations are always seeking ways to preserve and strengthen the confidence of their donors and the public at large.
 Most often these organizations focus on increasing transparency, enhancing governance and ensuring compliance with the highest ethical standards.
 In other words, they seek to embody the principles that make them most attractive to donors.
 To meet this goal is not always a simple or easy task.
 Each organization faces unique operational and structural challenges which can make this a daunting task.

-To help Not-for-profits, there are several guides available which provides comprehensive advice on how to enhance governance practices.
+To help Not-for-profits, there are several guides available which provide comprehensive advice on how to enhance governance practices.
 Barnes Dennig’s Not-for-Profit team has provided a summary below of the most effective governance practices for implementation.

 Key Governance Practices